ABOUT GEOINNO 2022

 - Rafael Boix (University of Valencia, Spain)

-- Raquel Ortega-Argilés (University of Birmingham, UK)
+- Raquel Ortega-Argilés (The University of Manchester, UK)

 - Riccardo Crescenzi (London School of Economics, UK)